Using S3 compatible API tools

 aws s3 ls

-Next, test if you can upload a file to one of the Buckets you just listed:
+Next, test if you can create a new Bucket and copy a file to this Bucket:

 If your profile does not have the default name, add --profile <profile-name> in the command below.